RyanCheungJF/CVWO-Frontend/README.md

 The page will reload when you make changes.

 ## Task
 The task for this project is to build a fullstack task manager app.
+This project was done over the winter break.

 The target audience is self defined, where in this case it would be for the general public.